antonio-emilio/richter/README.md

 # Richter
-Richter is an autonomous/controlled robot.
-Oh, and of course. open source.
+A Open Source project of an autonomous/controlled robot using ESP32.

 ### Motivation
 In february 2021, NASA launched Perseverance on the surface of Mars to kept looking for signs of past life on the red planet.